Jesus at the Festival of Dedication

 When asked to make it clear that he is the Messiah, Jesus answers that he has already made it clear and his miracles proved it.
-It was their own unbelief that stopped them recognising it and Gentile rulers were called 'gods' in Psalm 82.
+It was their own unbelief that stopped them recognising it.

 When asked to make it clear that he is the Messiah, Jesus answers that he has already made it clear and his miracles proved it.
-It was their own unbelief that stopped them recognising it and Gentile rulers were called 'gods' in Psalm 82.
+It was their own unbelief that stopped them recognising it.

 Hello and welcome to Series 8 and Episode 19, which is the last episode in this series.
 Our text is going to be John 10: 22 - 42.
 In this episode, 'Jesus is at the Feast of Dedication' in Jerusalem.